mjumbewu/phillytranspo_art/README.md

     python -m SimpleHTTPServer

 By default, this will start a server on port 8000 (you can specify a different port as a parameter if you want).
 Open `http://localhost:8000` in a Chrome or Firefox.

+Windows & Git Bash Notes
+In the Git Bash terminal, navigate to the project folder and use the command:

+	python -m http.server 8000